MohamedMassoud/Android-Gamepad-To-PC/README.md

 **Downloads, Configurations & Installations**

+1- Download and install the latest JRE from https://www.oracle.com/java/technologies/javase-jre8-downloads.html.

-1- Download vJoy and install its drivers from https://sourceforge.net/projects/vjoystick/files/latest/download.
+2- Download vJoy and install its drivers from https://sourceforge.net/projects/vjoystick/files/latest/download.
 Later versions might have issues.

-2- Search and open "Configure vJoy" from the Start menu.
+3- Search and open "Configure vJoy" from the Start menu.

-3- Make sure the check box "Enable vJoy" is enabled and the settings as following:
+4- Make sure the check box "Enable vJoy" is enabled and the settings as following:

 ![](config.PNG)

-4- Download and extract https://github.com/MohamedMassoud/Android-Gamepad-To-PC/archive/refs/tags/serverApp.zip.
+5- Download and extract https://github.com/MohamedMassoud/Android-Gamepad-To-PC/archive/refs/tags/serverApp.zip.
 The extracted folder is the server application.

-5- Install Android Gamepad To PC application on your Android device from the Play store: >>TO_BE_UPLOADED<<
+6- Install Android Gamepad To PC application on your Android device from the Play store: >>TO_BE_UPLOADED<<

 **How to run it**